openmeteo/pthelma/doc/bitia.rst

    A GeoTIFF file defining the study area.
 It must contain a single band, whose nonzero cells comprise the area. ``bitia`` will interpolate a value in each of these cells.

+.. confval:: epsg

+   An integer specifying the co-ordinate reference system (CRS) used by :confval:`mask`. ``bitia`` will transform the co-ordinates of the stations to that CRS before performing the integration.

 .. confval:: cache_dir